American Chess

 In the 2010 mind-bending action flick Inception, Dom Cobb (Leonardo DiCaprio) is the ultimate dream invader—think of him as a high-tech snoop with a penchant for napping.
 He’s been given a wild task by a high-paying customer- Saito (Ken Watanabe) to pull off "inception": planting ideas in people's heads instead of just stealing them, like some sort of dream gardener.

 But it’s not all smooth sailing.
 Cobb’s ghostly wife, Mal (Marion Cotillard), crashes the party- like a bad idea, popping in like an uninvited relative.
 Her presence reflects Cobb’s guilt, proving that unresolved issues have a way of showing up at the worst times—like at a family dinner.
+In this story, and Cobb's mind, she's analogous to a struggle that we must overcome to stay focused on the objective.

 As the film flits between dreams and reality, it hilariously juggles big questions about life, memory, and whether you’re really awake or just snoozing through class.
 By the end, you’ll wonder if your morning coffee is real or just a sweet figment of your sleep-deprived imagination.
 It’s an interpretive dance on a mental chessboard, where the dancers specialize in access and placement.
 Sometimes this takes place in the real world; at others, it’s in someone’s mind.

-The military departments provide a service to the United States through access and placement- as a design philosophy.
+The military departments provide a service to the United States through access and placement as a design philosophy.
 If you think about it, it’s a deceptively simple yet interesting way to approach problem-solving for strategic challenges.
 You are vulnerable if I can get to you and put whatever I want near you.
 If you are vulnerable in this way, I can convince you to submit to my will.
 And for the realists among us, in a Sun Tzu and Clausewitzian sense, that’s what it’s all about.
-The masters have obtained submission without firing a single shot or “going kinetic” at all.
+Throughout history, the "real" masters have obtained submission without firing a single shot or “going kinetic” at all.
+Access their mental chess board and place an idea powerful enough to change the decision calculus.
 It becomes a mental game, making someone think what you want them to, just like Cobb and his team in the movie.

 A few key requirements exist to maintain an advantage in the access and placement trade.
 The first is surprise, which Sun Tzu called a “tactical device” and Clausewitz described as having a “profound psychological effect.”
 The second, closely related, is an unexpected act of warfare—we’ll call it shock.